WDP Part 11: Security Considerations

 return sendFile('catalog-internal.json');

-}5.4 Catalog Content Security
+}5.4 Catalog Content Security#

-Prevent XSS in catalog messages:
+Implementations MUST prevent XSS vulnerabilities in catalog messages:

 function displayDiagnostic(diagnostic: ExpandedDiagnostic): string {